realmocaccino/realmocaccino/README.md

 # Luiz Gustavo Martins
 **`Senior PHP Developer / Laravel Certified`**

-I'm a software engineer based in Santa Catarina, Brazil and I've been building websites using PHP for over 18 years.
+I'm a software engineer based in Rio de Janeiro, Brazil and I've been building websites using PHP for over 18 years.

-Currently I'm proudly working for [GovDigital](https://github.com/GovDigital).

 I'm the founder of [Nota do Game](https://notadogame.com) — a gaming review platform where people rate and share their thoughts on titles they played.